metacontroller/metacontroller/docs/src/api/apply.md

 ## Server-Side Apply

 Server-side apply (SSA) is a Kubernetes-native declarative update mechanism that allows clients (e.g., controllers) to send a full object definition to the API server, which then manages field ownership and performs merges.
+Since SSA is a new feature for Metacontroller, it's advisable to use it with caution - especially in production environments - until you fully understand its implications and field ownership model.

 SSA provides several advantages over client-side apply: